Observation of topological flat bands in the kagome semiconductor Nb$_3$Cl$_8$

-First-principles calculations based on density functional theory were performed with the Vienna ab initio simulation package \cite{KresseG1993,KresseG1996prb}.
-The projector-augmented wave pseudopotential \cite{BlochlPE1994} and Perdew-Burke-Ernzerhof exchange-correlation functional \cite{PerdewJP1996} were used.
-The energy cutoff of the plane-wave basis was set at 350 eV.
-For monolayer Nb$_3$Cl$_8$, the vacuum space was set to be larger than 15 \AA.
-The first BZ was sampled according to the $\Gamma$-centred scheme.
-For monolayer (bulk) Nb$_3$Cl$_8$, we used a $k$ mesh of 6$\times$6$\times$1 (6$\times$6$\times$6) for structural optimization and 12$\times$12$\times$1 (9$\times$9$\times$9) for the self-consistent calculations.
-The positions of the atoms were optimized until the convergence of the force on each atom was less than 0.01 eV/\AA.
-The convergence condition of the electronic self-consistent loop was 10$^{-5}$ eV.

-First, we briefly discuss the band structure of the breathing kagome lattice (Fig. 1c) based on a TB model.
+First, we briefly discuss the band structure of the breathing kagome lattice [Fig. 1(c)] based on a TB model.
 The degeneracy of the Dirac point in the conventional kagome lattice is protected by inversion symmetry.
-In the breathing kagome lattice, however, the absence of inversion symmetry will gap out the Dirac cone, leading to a semiconducting ground state.
-On the other hand, destructive phase interference, the key reason for the emergence of TFBs, is protected by three equivalent mirror axes (red dashed lines in Fig. 1a,c).
-These mirror symmetries survive in the breathing kagome lattice, and thus, the breathing kagome lattice also hosts TFBs.
-A detailed TB analysis is presented in the Supplementary Information.
+In the breathing kagome lattice, however, the absence of inversion symmetry will gap out the Dirac cone, leading to a semiconducting ground state, as shown in Fig. 1(d).
+On the other hand, destructive phase interference, the key reason for the emergence of TFBs, is protected by three equivalent mirror axes (red dashed lines in Fig. 1(a) and 1(c).
+These mirror symmetries survive in the breathing kagome lattice, and thus, the breathing kagome lattice still hosts TFBs.
+A detailed TB analysis is presented in the Supplementary Materials.